DISEASE/DISORDER:

 Early predictions of outcomes

-Mosaicism is associated with a better functional outcome.
-High-functioning adults may be able to live with minimal assistance in the community.
+Mosaicism is associated with a better functional outcome.1,6,8 Cognitive ability and health are likely related to an individual’s ability to live independently.1 High-functioning adults with DS may be able to live with minimal assistance in the community.
 Presence of lower IQ may be associated with being placed in sheltered workshops.
-Depending on cognitive ability, some may find suitable paid employment, or become volunteers.
-Infants with very low birth weight and DS, African-American infants with DS and infants with congenital heart defect in their first life have higher rates of mortality than those without.1
+Infants with very low birth weight and DS, African-American infants with DS, and infants with DS who also had a congenital heart defect have higher rates of mortality than those without.2

 Social role and social support system